microsoft/hlsl-specs/proposals/infra/INF-NNNN-availability-diagnostics.md

       |       ^~~~~~~~~~~~~~~~~~~~~~~~~
 ```

-With this proposal under the _strict_ or _pedantic_ mode, clang will emit the
+With this proposal under the _default_ or _strict_ mode, clang will emit the
 following error:

 ```